 Marital property includes items that were purchased during marriage to engage in recreational activities or personal passions.
 These items will need to be valued and divided up.
-An experienced family attorney can advise you how best to value the recreational items at issue in your divorce.
+Our attorneys can advise you on how best to value the recreational items at issue in your divorce.

 Dividing Items of Similar Value